lavosprime/heropool/README.md

 Depends on the `libsqlite3-dev` package on Linux; see [the SQLite website](http://sqlite.org/quickstart.html) for information on using the `sqlite3` library in in other environments.

+Dota is a trademark of Valve Corporation.
+This non-commercial project is not affiliated with Valve.

 Usage
 =====